Wanting to move towards a plastic-free life in Hong Kong?

 You can also consider buying a Savon de Marseille bar of soap from Mordicus.
 This soap has so many uses.
 You can use it to clean dishes, clean surfaces, as a shower gel, shampoo, a liquid detergent for your dishes, or even to clean your makeup brushes.

 Love eating out?
-Eschew disposable cutlery and have a beautiful bamboo set of cutlery in your bag that you can take home and wash up.
+Eschew disposable cutlery and have a beautiful bamboo set of cutlery in your bag to take home and wash up.
 Bakbamboo has teamed up with Liz Fry, and they sell some adorable Hong Kong-themed bamboo cutlery sets.

 Where can I shop for eco-friendly products in Hong Kong?